 Background

-The EU Listing Act, which makes changes to the EU Prospectus Regulation (“EU PR”), is due to be published in the Official Journal of the EU in Q4 2024, and will enter into force 20 days later.
-However, many amendments to the EU PR will be phased in since they are reliant on delegated acts; in particular, certain key changes to required ESG disclosures are not expected to apply until the summer of 2026.
+The EU Listing Act, which makes changes to the EU Prospectus Regulation (“EU PR”), was published in the Official Journal of the EU on 14 November 2024, and entered into force 20 days later on 4 December 2024.
+However, many amendments to the EU PR will be phased in since they are reliant on delegated acts; in particular, certain key changes to required ESG disclosures are not expected to apply until 5 June 2026.

 ESMA Consultation Paper on EU PR